Operators Scope

 ...

-In the above example, a CR created in a Namespace not in the set passed to Options will not be reconciled by its controller because the Manager does not manage that Namespace.
+In the above example, a CR created in a Namespace not in the set passed to Cache.DefaultNamespaces will not be reconciled by its controller because the Manager does not manage that Namespace.
+Further restrictions and qualifications can created on a per-namespace basis by setting fields in the cache.Config object, for further information see the controller runtime docs

 IMPORTANT: Note that this is not intended to be used for excluding Namespaces, this is better done via a Predicate.